awsdocs/aws-kms-developer-guide/doc_source/services-redshift.md

 You can request encryption by checking the appropriate box in the Amazon Redshift console\.
 You can specify a [customer managed key](concepts.md#customer-cmk) by choosing one from the list that appears below the encryption box\.
 If you do not specify a customer managed key, Amazon Redshift uses the [AWS managed key](concepts.md#aws-managed-cmk) for Amazon Redshift under your account\.

 **Important**
-Amazon Redshift supports only symmetric KMS keys\.
+Amazon Redshift supports only symmetric encryption KMS keys\.
 You cannot use an asymmetric KMS key in an Amazon Redshift encryption workflow\.
-For help determining whether a KMS key is symmetric or asymmetric, see [Identifying symmetric and asymmetric KMS keys](find-symm-asymm.md)\.
+For help determining whether a KMS key is symmetric or asymmetric, see [Identifying asymmetric KMS keys](find-symm-asymm.md)\.

 ## Encryption context<a name="rs-encryptioncontext"></a>